3Dpass/bridge-frontend/README.md

 ## Prerequisites

-- Node.js 16+ and pnpm/npm/yarn
+- Node.js 16+ and pnpm
 - MetaMask browser extension
 - Access to supported networks in MetaMask